 I just wanted to share my thoughts about lead screws and the like for Z axis motion.
 I have read numerous posts on various forums by people claiming that threaded rod isn’t accurate or that it is only suitable for holding things together and never for linear motion.
 They will then go on to say that one should use “proper” lead screws.

 So my first observation is that, by definition a lead screw is a threaded rod.
 However, I don’t really want to enter into this endless debate, except to say that I am comfortable with my own decision to use threaded rods which were not specifically branded as being “lead screws”.
+Having said that, it is important to use a trapezoidal thread form (one where the the apex (or crest) and valley (or root) are flat.
+So in my opinion, trapezoidal threaded rod is fine and works well for me.

 What I do have a bit of a problem with is multi-start lead screws for use on Z axes.
 It seems that people buy them because they are labelled “lead screw” and therefore must be superior.
 Many machines are built using them too – probably because the manufacturer thinks they will sell more if they can say they use “lead screws”.